Skip to content

 float

-focal length of this sensor, in meters
+focal length of this sensor, in mm

-image_height writable property
+image_height property writable

 Returns: